Male Breast Reduction Surgery Cost and Procedure Information

 Closing of incisions

-Next, the surgeon will use sutures to close the incisions and will apply a dressing over your chest.
-They may also place a drainage tube under the skin.
+Next, the surgeon will use absorbable sutures to close the incisions and will apply a dressing over your chest.
+Occasionally they may also place a drainage tube under the skin if there has been a very large reduction and the patient is planned to stay overnight.
 This will help to reduce swelling and bruising in that area.